(copying allowed for personal / educational use only)

 a worldwide pandemic affliction.
 It is a maturing topic, yet it

 remains a hazy conversation among the general public.
+It represents the 2nd-highest reason for disability worlwide.
 Specific

 symptoms of mania